LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Press the **Orange** button or **Green** key to confirm the copy, or **Red** key to cancel.

-Cancelling the scan restores the Rx CTCSS / DCS to its value prior to the scan being started.
+Canceling the scan restores the Rx CTCSS / DCS to its value prior to the scan being started.

 If a tone is detected; both the Rx and Tx CTCSS / DCS values are set to the tone which was detected by the scan.